-Locally the Council has been working in partnership with Age UK to explore how North Tyneside can become more accessible for people with dementia.
-Wallsend was identified as a place to test out new approaches and has been successfully registered as working toward becoming dementia friendly with the Alzheimer's Society national scheme.
-After the success in Wallsend, work is now being undertaken in Whitley Bay as the next area to target.
+North Tyneside Council working in partnership with Age UKNT began to explore how the borough could become more accessible for people with dementia.
+Wallsend was identified as a place to test out new approaches and was subsequently successfully registered as working toward becoming dementia friendly with the Alzheimer's Society national scheme.